-Ashley served as Director of Women’s Ministry at First Presbyterian Church of Jackson from 2005 to 2011.
+Ashley served as Director of Women’s Ministry at First Presbyterian Church in Jackson from 2005 to 2011.
 She was the Event Coordinator for Engaging Disability from 2011 to 2013.
-During that time, her oldest child was diagnosed with Autism Spectrum Disorder at the age of two and a half.
+During that time, her oldest child was diagnosed with autism spectrum disorder at the age of two and a half.
 She soon began writing Christian education materials for children with autism.

 Brandon, Mississippi is home to Ashley, her husband, John, and their three sons.
 They are members of Brandon Presbyterian Church.
 The family enjoys an expanding hobby farm which has a garden, heritage egg-laying hens, honey bees and a few Dexter cows.

 A native of Birmingham, Alabama, Joel graduated magna cum laude from Samford University with a Bachelor of Science in Business Administration.
 He met his wife, Holly, at Samford where both were business majors, active in Campus Outreach, and new members of Briarwood Presbyterian Church.